-• develop vocabulary through listening, speaking, reading and writing.
+Students will develop vocabulary through listening, speaking, reading and writing.

-Exploring and Responding to Literature
+Exploring and Responding to Literature - Students read and respond to classical and contemporary texts from many cultures and literary periods.
 Students recognize and appreciate that contemporary and classical literature has shaped human thought.

-• discuss, analyze and evaluate how characters deal with the diversity of human experience and conflict.
+Students will discuss, analyze and evaluate how characters deal with the diversity of human experience and conflict.